 The service doesn’t have a clear and co-ordinated approach to informing the public about ongoing incidents.
 This needs to be improved to help keep the public safe during and after incidents.

 Some operational officers have the training to give media briefings.
 For more significant incidents, the service works with the council media team, with operational officers providing briefs when needed.
 The service also uses its social media channel to update the public about some incidents.
 Support for these arrangements isn’t resilient and there is limited out-of-hours availability.
 The service recognises this is an area where it needs to improve.

 How effective is the FRS at responding to major and multi-agency incidents?

-Avon Fire and Rescue Service is good at responding to major and multi-agency incidents.
+Gloucestershire Fire and Rescue Service requires improvement at responding to major and multi‑agency incidents.

-Avon Fire and Rescue Service was good in its 2018/19 assessment.
+Gloucestershire Fire and Rescue Service required improvement in its 2018/19 assessment.